veritas9872/Knowledge-Distillation-Task/results/RESULTS.md

 ##### The training settings for all models were identical and were as follows.

-1. 400 epochs on th CIFAR10 dataset.
+1. 400 epochs on the CIFAR10 dataset.
 2. Linear warmup of learning rate for 5 epochs.
 3. Learning rate decay by 10-fold after epochs 300, 350, 375.
 4. Data augmentation by random horizontal flip, 4-pixel padding, 32 sized random cropping, then division by 255.